charlie-foxtrot/RTLSDR-Airband/README.md

    The program runs as a daemon (background process) by default, so it may look like it has exited right after startup.
-Diagnostic messages are printed to syslog (on Raspbian they are directed to /var/log/messages by default).
+Diagnostic messages are printed to syslog (on Raspbian they are directed to `/var/log/messages` by default).

- * If you wish to start the program automatically at boot, you can use example startup scripts from init.d/ subdirectory.
+ * If you wish to start the program automatically at boot, you can use example startup scripts from `init.d` subdirectory.
 Example for Debian / Raspbian:

         sudo cp init.d/rtl_airband-debian.sh /etc/init.d/rtl_airband
         sudo chmod 755 /etc/init.d/rtl_airband